Non-local Hamilton-Jacobi-Bellman equations for the stochastic optimal control of path-dependent piecewise deterministic processes: Introduction

 \textit{The class of controls: Differences between the Markovian and the path-dependent cases.} In both cases, controls are open-loop between jump times.

 In the Markovian case, admissible controls are of the form\footnote{For readability's sake, we omit the superscript $\phantom{}^{t,x,\alpha}$ or part of it.}

-This structure leads naturally to an equivalent (discrete-time) Markov decision model (see, e.g., \cite{DavisBook}).\footnote{Such an equivalency is of major importance in the theory of PDMPs and suitable counterparts are crucial in this work as well.
-For details, see section~\ref{SS:value} and appendix~\ref{S:Appendix:MDP}.} In the path-dependent case, controls of the form
+This structure leads naturally to an equivalent (discrete-time) Markov decision model (see, e.g., \cite{DavisBook}). { Such an equivalency is of major importance in the theory of PDMPs and a suitable counterpart { is} crucial in this work as well.